n303p4/theme-foxfish/README.md

 ## foxfetch.fish

-Requires fish 3.1 or higher for full functionality.
-Some functions only work on Linux at the moment.
+Tested with fish 2.7, but requires fish 3.0 or higher for full functionality.

 ### Optional arguments

-* `-d`, `--plaindate`: Date is printed without magenta background
+* `-p`, `--plaindate`: Date is printed without magenta background
 * `-t`, `--trim`: Leading and trailing spaces are trimmed
-* `--disable`: Disable output.
+* `-d`, `--disable`: Disable part of the output.
 Valid options are:
 ```
 date
 host